jdreeser/bifrost/README.md

 `bifrost.json`.
 The key that you give it will allow you to specificy it in the `-Only` parameter, while the value will be executed on `-Start`.

+For example, let's say you have three repositories in `C:/dev/`:

+    C:/dev/first

+    C:/dev/second

+    C:/dev/third

-For example, let's say you have three repositories in `C:/dev/`.
-You want to run all of their `start.exe` files, but you also want to execute a non-repository command.
+You want to run all of their `start.exe` files, but you also want to execute a non-repository bound command one time.

 1. `bifrost -Scan -ForFile start.exe`
 2. add `"extra": "echo 'hello world'",` to the `bifrost.json`
 3. `bifrost -Start -Only first,second,third,extra -NoExit`

+When Bifrost executes files from the `bifrost.json`, it parses them into an ordered list, which is sorted alphabetically.
+It just so happens that in this example the order of execution is `extra`, `first`, `second`, `third` because that sequence is already in alphabetic order.